CTRL Faculty Fellows Program

 Angela Dadak, Department of Literature

-Greenberg Building Future Faculty Fellows
+Greenberg Building Future Faculty (GBFF) Faculty Fellows

-The work of the Greenberg Building Future Faculty (GBFF) Faculty Fellows is to support the professional development of PhD students participating in the Greenberg Building Future Faculty Program.
-The fellows will illuminate aspects of the academic job market students should be aware of and serve as a mentor to PhD students nearing completion of their degree.
+Description: The work of the Greenberg Building Future Faculty (GBFF) Faculty Fellows is to support the professional development of students participating in the GBFF Program.
+The fellows will work collaboratively with CTRL, relevant campus partners, and GBFF students to develop programming that focuses on the academic job market and key information students need to know.
+Fellows will also review and provide feedback to Greenberg graduate students on their job market materials, such as teaching statements or sample syllabi.
 We particularly encourage applications from those who have recently experienced the job market and/or have experience on hiring committees.

 AY 2023 – 2024